Convergence Rate Analysis of a Stochastic Trust Region Method via Submartingales: The first order STORM algorithm

 \begin{lemma} Under Assumption \ref{ass:models_estim}(a), suppose that the estimates $\{f_k^0,f_k^s \}$ are $\epsilon_F$-accurate with $\epsilon_F< \frac{1}{4}\eta_1\eta_2 \kappa_{fcd}\min \left\{ \frac{\eta_2}{\kappa_{bhm}},1 \right\}$.
 If a trial step $s_k$ is accepted (a successful iteration occurs), then the improvement in $f$ is bounded below as follows

 where

 \end{lemma}

 \paragraph{Choosing constants} We now explain briefly the role of the constants $\eta_2,\epsilon_F,\alpha,$ and $\beta$ and their expected magnitude.
 First, we note that constants $\kappa_{ef},\kappa_{eg}$, and $\kappa_{bhm}$ can be chosen arbitrarily large, but ideally should be chosen as small as possible while guaranteeing Assumption \ref{ass:models_estim}.
-Let us assume that $\kappa_{ef},\kappa_{eg}$ and $\kappa_{bhm}$ can be all chosen as $\Theta(L)$, where $L$ is the Lipschitz constant of $\nabla f(x)$ in $\cal{X}$, even though it may not be explicitly known (see \cite{DFObook} for construction of fully-linear models in the case of unavailable derivative estimates).
-Once these constants are chosen $\eta_2$ and $\epsilon_F$ are chosen so that $\epsilon_F\leq \frac{1}{4}\eta_1\eta_2$.
+Let us assume that $\kappa_{ef},\kappa_{eg}$ and $\kappa_{bhm}$ can be all chosen as $\Theta(L)$\footnote{Note that it is possible to have $\kappa_{ef}$ and $\kappa_{eg}$ of different magnitudes, namely when $\kappa_{eg}$ is small as we have sufficiently accurate gradients, but $\kappa_{ef}$ remains as $\Theta(L)$.
+Our analysis and results apply then as well.}, where $L$ is the Lipschitz constant of $\nabla f(x)$ in $\cal{X}$, even though it may not be explicitly known (see \cite{DFObook} for construction of fully-linear models in the case of unavailable derivative estimates).
+Once these constants are chosen, $\epsilon_F$ is chosen so that it satisfies the conditions in Assumption \ref{ass:models_estim}(c).
 Note that if $\eta_2$ is chosen to equal $L$, this means that Algorithm \ref{algo:stodfosimple} only takes steps when $\delta_k \leq \frac{ \|g_k\|}{L}$, which is similar to constraining step size by $\frac{1}{L}$ in gradient descent.
-In this case $ \epsilon_F$ can be chosen relatively large and thus the estimates need to be a bit more accurate than the models, but the order of required accuracy is similar.
-On the other hand, since in trust region step sizes are meant to be chosen adaptively, it is desirable to allow larger steps, which can be done by setting $\eta_2$ to be small.
-This, in turn, that $ \epsilon_F$ has to be chosen small and hence the estimates will have to be a lot more accurate than the models.
-Another trade-off of choosing small value for $\eta_2$ will become apparent in our main complexity results, as we will see that the expected improvement per iteration may depend on $\eta_2$.
-However, with the specific choice of constants we propose here, assuming that $\eta_2>0.03$ will remove this dependence.
+In this case, $ \epsilon_F$ can be chosen relatively large and thus the estimates need to be slightly more accurate than the models, but the order of required accuracy is similar.
+On the other hand, since in trust region methods, step sizes are meant to be chosen adaptively, it is desirable to allow larger steps, which can be done by setting $\eta_2$ to be small.
+This, in turn, implies that $ \epsilon_F$ has to be chosen small and hence the estimates will have to be a lot more accurate than the models.
+Another trade-off when choosing a small value for $\eta_2$ will become apparent in our main complexity results, as we will see that the expected improvement per iteration may depend on $\eta_2$.
+But reasonable values for $\eta_2$ allow the removal of this dependency.